pingidentity/pingdirectory-go-client/configurationapi/docs/AddDictionaryPasswordValidatorRequest.md

 ### NewAddDictionaryPasswordValidatorRequest

-`func NewAddDictionaryPasswordValidatorRequest(validatorName string, schemas []EnumdictionaryPasswordValidatorSchemaUrn, dictionaryFile string, caseSensitiveValidation bool, testReversedPassword bool, enabled bool, ) *AddDictionaryPasswordValidatorRequest`
+`func NewAddDictionaryPasswordValidatorRequest(validatorName string, schemas []EnumdictionaryPasswordValidatorSchemaUrn, enabled bool, ) *AddDictionaryPasswordValidatorRequest`

 NewAddDictionaryPasswordValidatorRequest instantiates a new AddDictionaryPasswordValidatorRequest object This constructor will assign default values to properties that have it defined,